Home > Candy > Cookie Butter Fudge

 • Double boiler vs. microwave – I prefer the double boiler so I can watch the chocolate as it melts and make sure it doesn’t seize up.

 • Go lightly – When you are greasing the parchment paper.
-I do this to make sure the fudge releases from the paper.
-But we don’t want too much – otherwise it will leave a residue on the fudge.
+I do this to make sure the fudge is released from the paper.
+But we don’t want too much – otherwise, it will leave a residue on the fudge.

 • No layering rules – The cookie butter layer can happen any way you like.
 You can do one in the middle, and more on the top if you like.
 Just make sure it is sitting on some fudge to keep it in place.